sampsyo/home/_drafts/turnt.md

 ## Adapting to Changes

-The trade-off for snapshot testing's convenience is that its "specifications" are extremely brittle.
+The trade-off for snapshot testing's convenience is that its "specifications" are brittle.
-Because tests have to match the saved output exactly, even tiny changes count as test failures.
+Because tests have to match the saved output exactly, even tiny changes count as failures.
-TK the solution is manual human review.
+The remedy is to rely on human review---and to make these manual checks as convenient as possible.

 Let's change one of our tests and watch it fail: